cxxzcc/myNotes/ds/data analysis.md

 c) If the customer dimension has three levels (customer, city, country), what could make you decide between having a star structure or having a snowflake structure for this dimension?

-The decision is based on the presence of additional attributes for those levels.
+based on the presence of additional attributes for those levels.

 # 6
 In the topic of data warehousing, you were introduced to the concept of surrogate keys.